Welcome to MTHFR Experts. We are part of BodyScience.life a functional medicine clinic located in South Miami, FL.

 What is MTHFR?

-The MTHFR gene provides instructions for making an enzyme called methylenetetrahydrofolate reductase.
-This enzyme plays a role in processing amino acids, the building blocks of proteins.
-Methylenetetrahydrofolate reductase is important for a chemical reaction involving forms of the vitamin folate (also called vitamin B9).
-Specifically, this enzyme converts a molecule called 5,10-methylenetetrahydrofolate to a molecule called 5-methyltetrahydrofolate.
-This reaction is required for the multistep process that converts the amino acid homocysteine to another amino acid, methionine.
-The body uses methionine to make proteins and other important compounds.
+The MTHFR gene provides instructions for the synthesis of methylenetetrahydrofolate reductase, an enzyme pivotal in processing amino acids, the fundamental constituents of proteins.
+Methylenetetrahydrofolate reductase plays a key role in a chemical reaction involving various forms of the vitamin folate, also known as vitamin B9.
+Specifically, it converts 5,10-methylenetetrahydrofolate into 5-methyltetrahydrofolate, a critical step in the multistep process transforming the amino acid homocysteine into methionine.
+Methionine is utilized by the body for the synthesis of proteins and other essential compounds.

 What Are The Possible MTHFR Mutations?